zFa3/Chinese-Chess/README.md

 # How to play
 You can run this in any python IDE, or with the default Python IDLE
+- note: no extra libraries are needed to run this program

 The player on top (Player 1) goes first you can play a move by typing in your move in the format described: